-Last year, my husband and I introduced our son to the time-honored tradition of an Elf on The Shelf.
-My then four-year-old named the elf Jingle Bells Heart, because what other name would suit a magical elf that comes down from the North Pole?
-There’s also an Elf on The Shelf holiday special that’s been airing every year which — if your kid is an elf-fan — they're sure to adore.
-If you’re wondering where to watch The Elf on the Shelf: An Elf's Story, there are a few ways to catch it this holiday season.
-I can't promise that it will join the ranks of Rudolph and Frosty as a classic Christmas special, but it will give your little one a chance to get to know the story of the elf you spend time re-positioning.
+Every year, parents from all over take part in the time-honored tradition of Elf on The Shelf.
+And if your kid is an elf-fan, you'll be delighted to know that you can watch The Elf on the Shelf: An Elf's Story, a holiday special that’s been airing every year.
+While I can't promise it will join the ranks of Rudolph and Frosty as a classic Christmas special, it will give your little one a chance to get to know the story of the elf you spend time re-positioning.
 Every.
 Single.
 Day.

 The Elf on the Shelf book that comes with a plush elf tells a different story than the TV special, but the message of believing in the magic of Santa’s elves is still there.
 In the book, the story follows Santa as he watches over children all year and his scout elves who hide in homes to watch over children and report their findings back to Santa throughout the Christmas season.
 As an adult, the idea of an elf spying on me sounds all kinds of creepy, but kids really get into it.